MaastrichtU-IDS/d2s-docs/docs/services-utilities.md

 Use the [RDF Mapping Language (RML)](https://rml.io/) to map your structured data (CSV, TSV, SQL, XML, JSON, YAML) to RDF.
 The [RMLStreamer](https://github.com/RMLio/RMLStreamer/) is a scalable implementation of RML in development.

+The [RML mappings](https://rml.io/specs/rml/) needs to be defined as in a file with the extension `.rml.ttl`, in the mapping folder of the dataset to transform, e.g. `datasets/dataset_id/mapping/associations-mapping.rml.ttl`

 Start the required services:

 ```shell